rwblokzijl/Msc-thesis-EuroToken/thesis.md

 heart of value accounting in our current system, the Bitcoin white paper proposes a digital payment infrastructure with associated currency that completely moves the very core of value accounting to a distributed and open system.
-10 years after its inception the crypto-currency is extremely popular as an investment vehicle.
+10 years after the publication of its whitepaper the crypto-currency is extremely popular as an investment vehicle.
 Any significant payment volumes have yet to be demonstrated however.
 With transaction fees at around 59 US dollars [@BitcoinTransactionFees] around April 21 2021, Bitcoin is not ready to be a direct consumer facing payment method.